jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 {: {{site.data.css.info-box}} }

 <blockquote>
-<p><strong>Side Note:</strong> As others have reported, the GPS didn't quite match up with the map for a small portion of this section, but we believe it might have been caused by a small landslide at some point whiched then caused them to move the trail.</p>
+<p><strong>Side Note:</strong> As others have reported, the GPS didn't quite match up with the map for a small portion of this section, but we believe it might have been caused by a small landslide at some point which then caused them to move the trail.</p>
 </blockquote>

-Shortly after the turnoff for the Crater Lake trail we found what appears to be the first available camping spot, which had options for tent placement and enough to handle two smallish parties.
+Shortly after the turnoff for the Crater Lake trail, we found what appears to be the first available camping spot, which had options for tent placement and enough to handle two smallish parties.
 There was also a stream at the Crater Lake turnoff a short distance from the camping area that came in real handy.

 Even though we tried to check the nearest weather stations to the area we didn't quite have a grasp on what the weather conditions would be like this time of year.
 As it turns out, since this is still on the Western side of the mountain range it is highly susceptible to rain so make sure to bring proper shelter.